 The University of Wisconsin-Barron County, established in 1966, offers the Associate of Arts and Science degree and a liberal arts, pre-professional transfer curriculum.
-The University of Wisconsin-Barron County also offers a single baccalaureate degree completion program, the Bachelor of Applied Arts and Sciences degree, in collaboraton with UW System comprehensive universities.
 In partnership with Continuing Education Extension, the University of Wisconsin-Barron County provides a variety of credit and non-credit educational activities which focus on satisfying the unique educational needs of citizens in local communities.
 Through the combination of these programs, the university serves a diverse student body of varying ages and backgrounds with a comprehensive program of quality instruction.

 UW-Barron County is dedicated to providing:

 - General education courses for the freshman/sophomore years in preparation to earn the Associate of Arts and Sciences degree and for transfer to complete a bachelor’s degree program in a variety of academic fields.

 - A campus community in which students have the advantage of individual attention provided by small classes, as well as sharing with faculty the benefits of intellectual inquiry and scholarship.

 - A broad-based liberal arts education which allows the students options, teaches the students to think creatively and critically, and prepares them to deal effectively with future choices as educated individuals.

 - Academic advising and counseling to guide students through sound academic decisions, smooth transfer, and continued academic success at baccalaureate institutions.

 - Encouragement to students to develop special talents, discover new areas of interest, strengthen leadership skills, and heighten self-confidence through participation in a variety of educational opportunities, extra-curricular activities, the fine arts, and social activities.